Types of Wood for Kitchen Cabinets

 Cherry has always been a popular choice in home décor.
 Since it isn’t quite as hard as maple, it is often used in places where carving and decoration are important.
 Too, cherry wood will darken over time, especially with exposure to sunlight.
 While the grain is still pretty tight, there are often unusual swirls and streaks that add a lot of character.
 Choosing cherry cabinets will give a deep, rich color and beauty to your new kitchen, as well as add a traditional touch if that is what your decorating scheme is going for.

-Oak is extremely abundant in America, making it one of the most popular and most commonly used of the hardwoods.
+Oak is extremely abundant in America, making it one of the most popular and most commonly used hardwoods.
 Oak is the hardest of the hardwoods, and also fairly heavy, so choosing this wood will give you a strong, substantial feel to your new kitchen cabinets.
 If your kitchen gets heavy traffic, this wood is hard to beat.
 All wood has a grain pattern, but oak is the most distinctive.
 This means that care must be taken when selecting pieces to make sure that you match the grain and color, but it also means that you get the widest variety of patterns, which can lead to a very unique look in your kitchen.

 Like oak, hickory also has a very distinctive grain pattern.
 Rather than moving in streaks or in regular waves, the grain in hickory tends to be more flowing, often creating distinctive shapes and patterns, even in a single piece of wood.
-Because it is less regular and more free-flowing, hickory has a more rustic look and feel than most of the other woods, making it ideal for a kitchen design that is aiming for that look.
+Because it is less regular and more free-flowing, hickory has a more rustic look and feel than most other woods, making it ideal for a kitchen design that is aiming for that look.

 Birch has a more subtle and delicate feel than the other wood choices listed above, while still retaining the strength that everyday use requires.
 If you are looking for a warmer, softer, and cozier feeling in your design, birch may be the best choice.
 The grain has a subtle flow to it, so it isn’t overpowering and doesn’t attract as much attention as some of the other patterns, but still has a quiet, understated beauty that is very appealing.